Mature Masculine

 Presence

 The Mature Lover knows that life happens now.
 The past is memory, the future imagination—only this moment is real.
-The juice of living flows from bringing yourself to this moment as fully as possible.
+The juice of living flows from bringing ourselves to this moment as fully as possible.

 Presence and the Lover